ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 }
 ```

+Let us reflect on that, fragments not only let us re-use type selections in our query document but also let us create and mold our C# API into a clean type structure.
+This puts us as the consumer of _Strawberry Shake_ in the driver seat.

+**We** decide what data you **need** and how they are **shaped**.

 > We are currently looking into how we can aggregate data and flatten the type structure.
 We initially thought about introducing some directives to flatten the type structure.
-But as we thought further on that we really felt we want to have something like [lodash](https://github.com/APIs-guru/graphql-lodash).
-We are still discussing on what we do here.
+But as we thought further on that and we really felt we want to have something like [lodash](https://github.com/APIs-guru/graphql-lodash).
+We are still discussing on what we want to do here.
 So stay tuned.

 Let's make one more tweak to our query and then we get this example running.